-Interviewed by Adam Bryce
+Interview Adam Bryce

 Public relations is an ever-changing beast and recent years have seen big changes.
 Gia Kuan runs one of the few agencies that are doing things in the way current and future media landscapes require of them.
 Kuan is leading a new generation of communication experts, a genre I don’t think can even be called PR anymore.
 Kuan’s based in New York and, prior to setting up her own communications agency, she held one of the most coveted roles in fashion — running the PR and communications for Comme Des Garçons and Dover Street Market.

+Fashion PR and PR, in general, is something that’s so often talked about in the industry.
+How irrelevant the traditional model has become, how it doesn’t work and how there’s a need for change.
 Now that we’ve reached a new point in time with Covid-19, we’re even more subject to change.
-What you’ve been doing throughout your career is a new generation of communications that isn’t part of that traditional model.
+What you’ve been cultivating, throughout your career, is a new generation of communications that isn’t part of that traditional model.
 Why is it so topical for people to talk about the changing face of PR?

 Growing the brand in a way so they’re achieving revenue, obviously, that’s a great end result.
 But the reason I wanted to go into the industry, in the first place, was to tell brand stories and narratives for brands that have the talent but don’t have the resources to do so.

 You’ve worked with a lot of high-profile brands where their story is quite succinct and it’s something that you can work with.
 Even now, with Telfar, they’re reasonably thick stories but how do you find, when you go into a situation when the brand itself hasn’t really got their brand sorted and you are challenged to tell a story when there is no story?
 Having worked as a creative director, I found that was the biggest challenge.

 That’s definitely the greatest challenge of all.
 There are two parts of it, right?
 At the beginning, when I first started doing this on my own, I wanted to work with the brands I truly believed in and really did have a narrative.
-But, then, you also see brands that need this coaching work.
+But then, you also see brands that need this coaching work.
 What I really assess at the beginning is, right down to the basics and think one step at a time.
 Do you have a good product?
 Then, going from the product, I think what is your brand voice and mission that does that really support your product?
 From that, do you have an existing community?
 As you said, it’s not often that a brand can tick all of those boxes and, from what they’re lacking, is to tell them to take a step back.

 The idea of what you think PR is, is maybe not what you need.
 What I try to do is a coaching and educational exercise.
 Depending on how their brand is set up, I dial back and figure out what they need.
 I do branding workshops with them, where I assess their little pockets to determine what needs to be worked on and I give them a realistic timeline to determine when it will be more appropriate to activate press so they’re not spending all of their marketing dollars inappropriately at the beginning, when there is no story to tell.
 Even if I do get some press clicks, it might sizzle out really fast.
 For any brand, longevity is the key to everything.